rzmearns/spherapy/CONTRIBUTING.md

 pytest
 ```

-Tests will be automatically run whenever a commit is made to a merge request.
+Tests will be automatically run whenever a commit is made to a pull request.
 (The tests will run under python3.10, python3.11 and python3.12)

 ### Typing
 spherapy employs static type analysis using mypy (hopefully this will be changed to ty in the future).
 The necessary packages will be installed as part of the \[dev\] depenedencies.